pedroCX486/ngx-dumblog/README.md

 # ngx-Dumblog

 The new version of [Dumblog](https://github.com/pedroCX486/dumblog), now fully written in Angular!
-This version brings a fresh new code to the table.
-I always thought that the idea of having a local editor was neat, but not really usable for Linux/Mac users (especially me, that own an Linux machine too).
-So now you have an full-fledged editor online (just for editing, it can't save the files to your repo), customization on the settings.json and a few things more.
+I always thought that the idea of having a local editor was neat, but hard to keep developing native versions to all major platforms.
+So now you have an full-fledged editor online (it can't save the files to your repo, you have to commit the files it'll provide), customization on the settings.json and a few things more.

 ## Customizations